bmsrk/TSInvoiceGenerator/README.md

 - [Node.js](https://nodejs.org/) v18+ (for web/electron)
 - npm (comes with Node.js)
 - [Docker](https://www.docker.com/) (optional, for containerized deployment)
+ - [wkhtmltopdf](https://wkhtmltopdf.org/) — recommended for the best PDF quality (see packages/api/README.md).
+If the binary isn't installed the API will fall back to using Puppeteer (Chromium) to render PDFs.

 ## 🏁 Getting Started